iamkirankumaryadav/LangChain/README.md

 print(response)
 ```

 ### Common use cases for LangChain:
-1. **Question Answering:** Building systems that can answer questions based on a given corpus of text.
+1. **Question Answering:** Building systems that answer questions based on a given text corpus.
 2. **Summarization:** Creating summaries of long documents.
 3. **Translation:** Translating text from one language to another.
-4. **Creative Writing:** Generating creative text, such as poems or stories.
+4. **Creative Writing:** Generating creative text, such as poems, emails, articles or stories.
 5. **Code Generation:** Generating code snippets based on natural language descriptions.

 ### **Example:**